etweisberg/peptoid_db_website/README.md

 - graphene
 - graphene-sqlalchemy

-For simplicity use the following commands to install the required packages with pip
+For simplicity, use the following commands to install the required packages with pip
 ```shell
 cd databank
 pip install -r requirements.txt